w3f/Grants-Program/docs/RFPs/action_research_opengov.md

 | 11. | Appendices of all materials and resources used in the course of this analysis

-### Milestone 4: A review of the Treasury funding allocation in OpenGov.
+### Milestone 4: A review of Treasury funding management in OpenGov.

 | Number | Deliverable | Specification |
 | ------------- | ------------- | ------------- |